Srinivas-Ravindranath/automation-demo/README.md

 <h3>Setting up the Jenkins Credentials</h3>

 <h4>Setting up Github ssh login:</h4>
-1) Create a ssh key using the below command:
+1) Create a ssh key using the below command

     ```
     ssh-keygen -t rsa -b 4096 -C "your_email"
     ```
 2) Copy the public key using the below command: